 Under Development (WBTY?)

 Dr. Ting Cheng joined Vetrone Group as Post Doctoral fellow in 2017.
 Currently, her research focuses on 1) synthesis of small and bright lithium-based rare earth nanoparticles; 2) study of different lithium-based rare earth nanoparticles.
-Formerly, Dr. Cheng has studied light-stimulated sustained on-demand drug delivery in Nanyang Technological University, Singapore and earned her PhD in Material Science and Engineering there.

 Born in Spain, Lucas obtained his PhD in 2014 at University of Santiago de Compostela, where he studied the electronic and structural properties of doped III-V semiconductors using DFT methods.
 His first Post Doctoral research experience was gained at Ohio University, where he worked with Prof. Alexander Govorov in the field of theoretical Plasmonics.
 The topics that he engaged in include hot electron generation for plasmon-enhanced photovoltaics, photocatalysis and photosensing, chiral molecular sensing, energy transfer and photoheating.
 From 2017, he holds a joint Post Doctoral fellowship from the Institute of Fundamental and Frontier Sciences (UESTC, Chengdu, Sichuan, China) and EMT-INRS.
 This period is offering him the possibility to engage in rich collaborations with experimental scientists working in different fields of Material Science and Nanotechnology.
 Particularly, working within Vetrone Group is allowing him to explore questions around thermal effects in the nanoscale, combining plasmonic photoheating techniques and rare earth-based optical thermometry.

 Originally from Lithuania, Artiom has obtained his bachelor's degree in physics from the Vilnius University (Lithuania), and later on a joint master's degree in optics and photonics from the Université D'Aix-Marseille (France) and the Karlsruhe Institute of Technology (Germany).
 Since fall 2015 Artiom is part of Vetrone Group at EMT-INRS, where he works on the development and studies of rare earth doped nanoparticles (RENPs).
-His interests encompass fundamental as well as application directed research on RENPs' optical properties, with particular interest towards optical temperature sensing via upconversion and downshifting emission of RENPs.
+His interests encompass fundamental as well as application directed research on RENPs' optical properties, with particular focus towards optical temperature sensing via upconversion and downshifting emission of RENPs.

 Sending her Bio all the way from far east